jmzagorski/vimrc/README.md

 - Rust plugins need [rust](https://www.rust-lang.org) and  i would recommend [rustfmt](https://github.com/rust-lang/rustfmt)
 - dbext.vim is not maintained on github.
 Download and place it in ~/.cache/dein/repos/vim.org
   - I have the dadbod plugin too if you would rather use that
-  - To get dbext from terminal curl <url> > dbext.zip && unzip dbext.zip -d dbext && rm dbext.zip
+  - To get dbext from terminal `curl <url> > dbext.zip && unzip dbext.zip -d dbext && rm dbext.zip`
+  - SQLCMD utility is required

 ### Windows
 - `git clone https://github.com/jmzagorski/vimrc.git %USERPROFILE%\vimfiles`